toddcf/carousel-mdb4/README.md

 ## Future Iterations

-- See if there is a way to eliminate the white background while the carousel images are sliding.
+- Eliminate the white background while the carousel images are sliding.